laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ![Assembling Modules](https://github.com/laxdronum/QMX-Plus-Battery-and-Audio-Board/blob/main/Images/Assembling%20Modules.jpeg)

 **Note : The image above include *Rev. 1* which is the prototype version of this board.
-Assembly guide is identical to the *Rev. 1.1* The main difference between these revisions is a switch option to change between charge and operation mode which is found unnecessary during testing.
+Assembly guide is identical to the *Rev. 1.1* The main difference between these revisions is a switch option to change between charge and operation mode which is found unnecessary during testing but battery disengagement feature doesn't work in this version and you must add a switch to change between modes.
 Minor silkscreen changes and footprint changes also made.**

 ### Audio Calibration